ucsb-cs16-s18-matni/ucsb-cs16-s18-matni.github.io/_lab/lab09.md

 <img src="Gradescope_Upload.png" alt="pic of gradescope submit" width="450" />

 **IMPORTANT**
-**You will submit 3 files: lab09.cpp, lab09_functions.cpp, and lab09_headers.h.
-You do not need to submit the Makefile.**
+**You will submit just ONE file: *lab09_functions.cpp*.
+You do not need to submit any of the other files.**

-When you submit your C++ program files, wait for the results (these might take a minute or two).
+When you submit your C++ program file, wait for the results (these might take a minute or two).
 You then will see feedback from Gradescope's Autograder - both about what passed and what failed, like in the picture here:

 <img src="Gradescope_PassFail.png" alt="pic of gradescope pass and fail tests" width="800" />